K-stability and large complex structure limits: Toric del Pezzo case

 \section{Toric del Pezzo case}

 Suppose $(X, D = D_1 + \dots +D_n)$ is given by a toric del Pezzo with its toric boundary.
 Write $\{v_i,\,i=1,\dots,n\}$ for the generators of the fan of $X$, with $v_i$ dual to the divisor $D_i$.
-Then, we have explicit formulae for theta functions (see e.g. \cite{CoatesCortiIritani_hodge, Givental_toric})
+Then, as explained in Example \ref{GiventalFormula}, we have explicit formulae for theta functions (see e.g. \cite{CoatesCortiIritani_hodge, Givental_toric})

 Mirror symmetry shows in particular that we have an identity between intersection numbers and residue pairings

 where $\Gamma(p) \subset Y$ is a compact integration cycle around a critical point $p$ of $W$, and $\Omega$ denotes the holomorphic volume form, given by